A unified framework for imitation dynamics on higher-order networks: Results

-In Fig. \ref{fig5}a, we provide an intuitive illustration of $\mathcal{S}_{\mathcal{D}}$ on hypergraphs with $k=3$ and $m=3$.
-As shown, $\mathcal{S}_1\supset \mathcal{S}_{4/5}\supset \mathcal{S}_{2/3}\supset \mathcal{S}_0$, which is consistent with the ranking of information diversity: $1>4/5>2/3>0$.
+In Fig. \ref{fig5}a, we provide an intuitive illustration of $\mcal{S}_{\mcal{D}}$ on hypergraphs with $k=3$ and $m=3$.
+As shown, $\mcal{S}_1\supsetneq \mcal{S}_{4/5}\supsetneq \mcal{S}_{2/3}\supsetneq \mcal{S}_0$, which is consistent with the descending order of the associated information diversity: $1>4/5>2/3>0$.
 Fig. \ref{fig5}b–d show cross-sections of Fig. \ref{fig5}a at $\Delta_2=1,0.6,0.3$, respectively.
-The grey areas represent the game space that does not satisfy the constraints of being a social dilemma.
+The grey areas represent the game space that does not satisfy the constraints imposed by being a social dilemma.
 The white areas indicate the set of games that are social dilemmas but do not support cooperation for the update rules we consider.
-For a three-dimensional space ($m=3$), we can directly solve for the game space that supports cooperation under different update rules using the linear programming method and visually compare them.
+For a three-dimensional space ($m=3$), we can directly solve for the game space that supports cooperation under different update rules using linear programming and visually compare them.
 However, this approach becomes infeasible when $m$ is large.

-To address this, we employ the method from a previous work \cite{pena2016ordering} that can determine whether there is a containment relationship between two game spaces that support cooperation.
-In our model, this method can be simplified to satisfy the following condition (see the supplementary information for details).
-In detail, $\mathcal{D}_1>\mathcal{D}_2$ implies $\mathcal{S}_{\mathcal{D}_1}\supset \mathcal{S}_{\mathcal{D}_2} $ if

-where $H(k,m,p,j)=\sum_{l=0}^{j} F_l(p)-(k-1)G_l(p)$, and $F_l(p)$ and $G_l(p)$ are defined in Equations (\ref{F}) and (\ref{G}).
-The above condition means that when $H_{\text{max}}(k,m,p)\le 0$ for a hypergraph with hyperdegree $k$ and order $m$, and the initial fraction of mutants $p$, update rules with higher information diversity favor cooperation more effectively in general $m$-player social dilemmas.
-Thus, our analysis comes to calculate the sign of $H_{\text{max}}(k,m,p)$ across different sets of parameters.